Minds-On-Design-Lab/modl_giving_impact.ee_addon/readme.md

 ## Changelog
+- 12042013 - Version 2.3.5
+	- Update - Returning related data (either Campaign or Opportunity) along with donation data when using Custom Checkout.
+Available from gi_donation_return_date hook.
 - 12042013 - Version 2.3.4
 	- Update - Improve EECMS System Error messages when there are errors from API.
 - 11272013 - Version 2.3.3